1EastonJ/vive_g1_whbody/README.md

 # Mink_RL: VR Whole-Body Teleoperation Framework

-This repository provides a full-body teleoperation system that combines reinforcement learning (RL) for leg control with inverse kinematics (IK) for upper-body motion.
+This repository provides a whole-body teleoperation system that combines reinforcement learning (RL) for leg control with inverse kinematics (IK) for upper-body motion.
 Using Vive VR devices.
 The implementation is inspired by *Mink* and *Homie: Whole-body Teleoperation for Humanoids*.

 ## 🎥 Demo